safaebaamel/libft/README.md

 libft
-I worked on this for nights,
+I worked on this for nights,<br>
-be kind while reading (taking a look on) the code. be reminded that copying will never make you smarter.
+be kind while reading (taking a look on) the code.<br>
+be reminded that copying will never make you smarter.<br>
 So learn; and create;;